In This Article

 Ideally, only use NEO wallets that were created by NEO developers or are displayed on the NEO.org website.
 Using any other wallet just isn’t worth the risk.

-Locate your NEO address
+Locate Your NEO Address

 Once you have your NEO wallet, you need to locate your NEO address.
 This is a 34-character string of letters and numbers that starts with an “A” (for Antshares).
-Here’s an example:

 AZFPgFAUyN9TGrF8zMie7f7APqKZ5WV9UG

-Step 2 – Find a NEO Exchange
+Step 2: Find a NEO Exchange

 The easiest way to trade NEO would probably be through eToro’s NEO trading platform.
 However, when you use eToro, you can’t actually withdraw the coins.
 This means you can only buy/sell NEO for fiat (i.e., dollars, euros, etc.).
+Also, US customers can only invest in Ethereum, Bitcoin, and Bitcoin Cash.

 Because of the above, if you plan on using eToro, you don’t actually need a NEO wallet.

 Don’t invest unless you’re prepared to lose all the money you invest.
-This is a high-risk investment and you should not expect to be protected if something goes wrong.
-Take 2 mins to learn more
+This is a high-risk investment, and you should not expect to be protected if something goes wrong.

-• Binance (with USDT or a different cryptocurrency)
+- Binance (with USDT or a different cryptocurrency)

-• Bitfinex (with fiat currency or cryptocurrency)
+- Bitfinex (with fiat currency or cryptocurrency)

-• Bittrex (with USDT or a different cryptocurrency)
+- Bittrex (with USDT or a different cryptocurrency)

-• HitBTC (with USDT or a different cryptocurrency)
+- HitBTC (with USDT or a different cryptocurrency)

 How Can I Buy NEO with a Credit Card?

 Alternatively, you can also use Changelly to buy NEO directly with a credit card.
-However the cheapest way would be to buy Bitcoin with a credit card and then exchange it for NEO through Atomic Wallet or Changelly.
+However, the cheapest way would be to buy Bitcoin with a credit card and then exchange it for NEO through Atomic Wallet or Changelly.

-Step 3 – Withdraw Your Funds
+Step 3: Withdraw Your Funds

-3. Conclusion – Is NEO Worth Investing In?
+Conclusion: Is NEO Worth Investing in?

-For most people, purchasing NEO on a reputable exchange and holding it in a secure wallet that allows them to claim GAS is a great way to take advantage of a long-term price appreciation.
+For most people, purchasing NEO on a reputable exchange and holding it in a secure wallet that allows them to claim GAS is a great way to take advantage of long-term price appreciation.
+NEO’s Smart Economy concept has the potential to revolutionize economic transactions and redefine the way the world interacts on a financial level.

 On the other hand, I’ve seen many projects come and go in the past few years, and while NEO’s token remains pretty robust, no one can really say what the future holds for it.